Curl PEI

 Curl PEI, formerly known as Prince Edward Island Curling Association, is the regional governing body for the sport of curling in Prince Edward Island.
 As one of 14 regional associations within Curling Canada, the organization runs the provincial championships that determine who represents the province in the national championships.

 Member clubs

-There are currently seven active curling clubs in Curl PEI:
+There are currently six active curling clubs in Curl PEI: